top of page

 The oral microbiome is the second most diverse habitat of the human body, with more than 700 different species of bacteria identified.

-There is a link between our gut microbiome and oral health there are trillions of good bacteria living in the digestive system.
+There is a link between our gut microbiome and oral health; trillions of good bacteria live in the digestive system.
 Your microbiome influences your digestion, immune system, metabolism, and hormones.
 An imbalance in your microbiome can affect your oral health.

 There is a link between our gut microbiome and oral health there are trillions of good bacteria living in the digestive system.